nic0michael/RabbitMQProducerMicroservice/POC.md

 **Please note a different command is used to create and start this Docker Instance with a  RabbitMQ Server and not what you fine on the Internet**

-## After that we will look at the Testing stratergy and Design Pattern for this Microvervice
+## After that we will look at the Testing strategy and Design Pattern for this Microservice

 ## Demo of RabbitMQ Docker instance
 ```